merkdirwas1/Studienprojekt-TE-3/README.md

 ## How symmetrical in order of top-k symmetrie are the Groups?
 I want to investigate whether this method is symmetrical, and whether groups of different classes are more likely to be symmetrical.
-For the size groups, I plotted the percentage of symmetrical pairs for an increasing top-k.
-For the other two classes, only tables are possible because there are too many groups with too few tasks per group to plot each of them.
+For the size groups, the percentage of symmetrical pairs was plotted for an increasing top-k.
+For the remaining two classes, the utilisation of tables is imperative due to the disproportionate number of groups and the subsequent limited number of tasks assigned to each group.

 ![generel](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/topksimgeneral.png)

 There are only a few pairs of symmetrical sets in the overall set, and a new 0 is introduced if k increases.
-This makes sense because there are a few intermediate tasks that appear in the top k, but these sets can only contain a few top k themselves, so there are only a few pairs left for this kind of symmetry.
-It can be said that the ESM-LogMe method is not symmetrical according to this definition.
+This phenomenon can be explained by the presence of several intermediate tasks within the top k, which themselves only contain a limited number of top k elements.
+Consequently, this results in a reduced number of pairs available for this type of symmetry.
+It can be argued that the ESM-LogMe method is not symmetrical according to this definition.

 ### Size
 max-Size-group
 ![Size](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/size.png)

-The plot shows that the maximum and large groups have a high top-k symmetry for low top-k, which drops quickly as k increases.
-The small and tiny groups have a low symmetry.
-The groups here are only for the target task, so the top k can come from other groups.
-This shows that the choice of target task affects the symmetry of the method.
-Because the sum of the percentage of the top 1 pairs is close to 100, further work would investigate which pairs these are and why they behave in this way.
-Interestingly, the large group starts with a percentage that is higher than the percentage of the overall set.
+The plot demonstrates that the maximum and large groups exhibit a high top-k symmetry for low top-k, which experiences a rapid decline as k increases.
+It is evident that both small and tiny groups exhibit a low degree of symmetry.
+The groups in question are exclusively for the target task, and thus the top k can be derived from other groups.
+This demonstrates that the selection of target task has a significant impact on the symmetry of the method.
+It is evident that the sum of the percentage of the top 1 pairs approaches 100.
+Consequently, further research is necessary to ascertain the specific pairs responsible for this phenomenon and to explore the underlying reasons for their behaviour.
+It is noteworthy that the initial percentage of the large group is higher than the percentage of the overall set.

 ### Language
 ![max-Size-Group](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/language.png)